adutra/goalesce/README.md

   - If both values are pointers, coalesce the values pointed to.
   - If both values are maps, coalesce the maps recursively, key by key.
   - If both values are structs, coalesce the structs recursively, field by field.
-  - For other types (including slices), return the second value ("replace" semantics).
+  - For other types (including slices), return the second value ("atomic" semantics).

-Note that by default, slices are coalesced with replace semantics, that is, the second slice overwrites the first one completely.
+Note that by default, slices are coalesced with atomic semantics, that is, the second slice overwrites the first one completely.
 It is possible to change this behavior, see examples below.

 The `Coalesce` function can be called with a list of options to modify its default coalescing behavior.
 See the